Does Hair Dye Kill Lice? How To Kill Nits: The Facts

 - How to get rid of head lice with salt

 There is little evidence to suggest that salt is the best head lice treatment.
 One of the most common headlice facts is that Head lice can survive in water for up to half an hour and seem to cling on tight to the hair shaft when submerged in water.
 If you’re looking for an effective way to get rid of lice in hair this might not be the best method and you might want to try something else!

 If you want to give it a try for head lice removal, make a saturated salt solution using one pound of Epsom salts in a basin of water, and stir until dissolved, saturate your hair with the solution massaging in well.
 Leave for approximately 2 minutes, then rinse all the solution out well.
 Comb out the eggs and lice as directed above in step

-If you are struggling getting rid of lice infestation please seek medical advice.
+If you are struggling getting rid of lice infestation please seek medical advice or go to a treatment center or seek help from your pharmacy service.
 You can read more about head lice here at the British Association of Dermatology.

 Subscribe to our updates today, to receive an exclusive code to our amazing resources library, full of free printables and worksheets to keep you and your family organised!